 If a person’s death included any trauma, its state will be evaluated.
 For example, fresh blood indicates a recent death, while dried blood indicates a later one.

-Forensic entomology is a new field in the study of forensics that helps examiners determine the time of death by looking at insect activity on a body.
-The different types and stages of bugs that may be found on or inside a body can help narrow down the time of death.
+Forensic entomology is a new field in the study that helps examiners determine the time of death by looking at insect activity on a body.
+The different types and stages of insects that may be found on or inside a body can help narrow down the time of death.

 Turn to a Professional Forensic Expert Witness

-As you can see, there are a variety of factors that help professionals determine the time a deceased person passed.
-Despite all these scientific tests above, they are still not reliable.
-With today’s technologies, the best way to determine the time of death is to look at the technologies (last text message, last phone call, last time phone pinged relative to where the decedent was found, etc.) as well as things like routines, such as makes a coffee every day at 8 am and observing coffee maker which still has a full amount in the jar), and a really good scene investigation as well as witnesses.
-These along with the other mentioned methods is best to come up with a final more accurate time of death.
+There are a variety of factors that help professionals determine the time a deceased person passed.
+Despite all the scientific tests outlined above, they are still not completely reliable.
+Today, there are other areas of a person’s life that can help determine the time of death.
+This includes technologies (last text message, last phone call, last time phone pinged relative to where the decedent was found, etc.) established routines, crime scene investigation, and witnesses.
+Together, these methods help determine the most accurate time of death.

-If the time of death is a key component of your upcoming court trial, you want to work with someone who has ample experience evaluating autopsy reports and testifying to its results.
-Dr. Chundru has 15 years of experience in the field and is available to consult nationwide.
+If the time of death is a key component of your upcoming court trial, you want to work with someone who has ample experience evaluating autopsy reports and testifying about the results.
+Dr. Chundru has 19 years of experience in the field and is available to consult nationwide.

-To learn more about how Dr. Chundru can help your case by providing his professional forensic services, contact him today.
+To learn more about how Dr. Chundru can provide his professional forensic services, contact him today.